Buying A Bodyboard

 EPS - Expanded Polystyrene (beginner / starter bodyboards)

 Bodyboards for cold water (eg. UK & European waters)

 NRG or NRG+ - Low Density PP

 EFC - Low Density PP

-3D - Dual Core (Made up of a sandwich of PE and PP)
+3D - Dual Core (sandwich of PE and PP)

-Bodyboards for Warm waters (eg. Indonesia and South America)
+Bodyboards for Warm water (eg. Indonesia & South America)

 PFS - Parabolic Flex System ( Central Section of board is thicker PP with a thinner band of PP on the rails.